apereo/cas/cas-server-documentation/installation/X509-Authentication.md

 # X.509 Authentication
 CAS X.509 authentication components provide a mechanism to authenticate users who present client certificates during the SSL/TLS handshake process.
-The X.509 components require configuration ouside the CAS application since the SSL handshake happens outside the servlet layer where the CAS application resides.
+The X.509 components require configuration outside the CAS application since the SSL handshake happens outside the servlet layer where the CAS application resides.
 There is no particular requirement on deployment architecture (i.e. Apache reverse proxy, load balancer SSL termination) other than any client certificate presented in the SSL handshake be accessible to the servlet container as a request attribute named